warhansen/scripts/python/flask/README.md

-To use this docker, first create the docker using the dockerfile inside the "docker directory."
+To use this docker, first create the docker using the dockerfile inside the "docker" directory.

 Once that is complete, then run with this command: